rlouf/mcx/docs/source/build_model.rst

 merged these constraints will be relaxed and you will be able to written MCX code like you would regular python code.

-First any variable, random or deterministic, must be given a name.
-The following functions are invalid MCX code:
+First, random variables and returned variables must be given a name:

 .. code-block:: python

-    @mcx.model
-    def return_value_not_assigned():
-        """The returned variable must have a name.""" a <~ Normal(0, 1)
-        b <~ Gamma(1, a)
-        return a * b

     @mcx.model
     def random_argument_not_assigned():